Introduction to permaculture – online and outdoors*

 The course will mostly be taught in virtual classes using a variety of methods including presentations, discussion, work in small groups and design activities.

 A visit to our sites and at Stanmer Park (Brighton) will be an option for one day of the course if the Covid-19 situation permits.
 This will include short tours of Earthship Brighton, our permaculture plot and orchards; as well as a gardening demonstration.
 You will be in groups of no more than 8 people with Covid-19 safety and social distancing measures in place.
-Online equivalents of the session will also be provided so anyone unable to attend the site visit will still be able to complete the whole course.
+Online equivalents of the session will be provided for anyone unable to attend the site visit and for when the course has to be fully online.

 Prior to the course and in between sessions we will provide materials and guidance for self-directed learning.
 These will include observation activities and video presentations.
 Preferably you would have access to a green space for the activities, but this isn’t essential.
 There will be one to three hours of activities given in preparation for each session.

-By the end of the course, you will have a basic knowledge of some of the permaculture ethics and principles and how to apply them.
+By the end of the course, you will have a basic knowledge of the permaculture ethics and key principles and how to apply them.
 Course participants who complete the entire course will receive a certificate, which will be sent via email after the course.

 What will the Introduction to permaculture course cover?